XPARO ROS2 Integration

 Expected Behavior

-The message will be sent to the XPARO brain.
+The message will be sent to the XPARO engine.

-The brain processes the request and returns a response.
+The engine processes the request and returns a response.

 The response will appear on: